vedovelli/miragejs-starter-kit/README.md

 ## How to use it

-1. First copy all the files to the src folder of your application (tested with React and Vue.js):
+1. Having started a React or Vue.js project, copy all the files to the src folder:

 ```
 cd src && npx degit vedovelli/miragejs-starter-kit miragejs